mohsenSJSU/my-serverless-app/README.md

 **Note:** This removes Lambda functions, API Gateway, IAM roles, and S3 bucket.
 Double-check your AWS console to ensure complete cleanup.

 ---

-**🚀 This project demonstrates advanced serverless development with enhanced features, professional monitoring, and production-ready architecture!**